BioStatMatt/sas7bdat/inst/doc/sas7bdat.rst

 1. Manipulating binary (raw) data in R is a relatively new capability.
 The best tools and practices for binary data operations are not as developed as those for other data types.
 2. Interpreted code is often much less efficient than compiled code.
 This is not major disadvantage for prototype implementations because human code development is far less efficient than the R interpreter.
 Gains made in efficient code development using an interpreted language far outweigh benefit of compiled languages.

+Another software implementation was made by Clint Cummins, in the TSP econometrics package (mainly as an independent platform for exploring the format).

 ToDo
 ====

-- what are CC1 and CC2 for?
+- obtain test files which use COMPRESS=BINARY, and develop identification and uncompression procedures
+- look for data which will reliably distinguish between structural subheaders (which have one of the known signatures) and uncompressed row data, which may have row data in the signature position that matches one of the known signatures.
+Both use COMP=0.
+Are NPSHD and NSHPL sufficient to do this?
+- obtain test files with more than 2.1 billion (and more than 4.2 billion) data rows, i.e. where 8 byte integer NROW in **u64** is apparently needed.
+Do the non-u64 files handle this, with additional fields beyond the 4 byte NROW used for segmentation?
+Is NROW a (signed) int or (unsigned) uint?
+- identify any SAS7BDAT encryption flag (this is not the same as 'cracking', or breaking encryption); we just identify if a file is encrypted and not readable without a key
 - experiment further with 'amendment page' concept
 - consider header bytes -by- SAS_host
 - check that only one page of type "mix" is observed.
 If so insert "In all test cases (``data/sources.csv``), there are exactly zero or one pages of type 'mix'." under the `Page Offset Table`_ header.
+[May not be needed, because the TDB and L fields in each Page Offset Table make the NRMIX field in the initial header unnecessary.]
 - identify all missing value representations: missing numeric values appear to be represented as '0000000000D1FFFF' (nan) for numeric 'double' quantities.
-- identify purpose of unknown header quantities
+- identify purpose of various unknown header quantities
-- determine other bytes in subheader with signature FEFBFFFF
+- determine purpose of Column List subheader
+- determine purpose and pattern of 'page sequence signature' fields.
+Are they useful?
 - identify how non-ASCII encoding is specified
-- identify SAS7BDAT compression and encryption methods (this is not the same as 'cracking', or breaking encryption): data files may be compressed using the RLE (CHAR) and RDC (BINARY) algorithms.
-- implement options to read just header (and subheader) information without data, and an option to read just some data fields, and not all fields.
+- implement R options to read just header (and subheader) information without data, and an option to read just some data fields, and not all fields.
+[The TSP implemenation already does this, and can also read a subset of the data rows.]